Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Doubly robust estimation for the linear instrumental variable model

-with $ e_y(Z_i,W_i)$ any conformable index vector function of dimension $dim(\beta) + d$.
-The estimators $\hat{\beta}$ and $\hat{\psi}$ obtained solving equation \eqref{ee2TSLS}, after substituting $\hat{\alpha}$ for $\alpha_0$ (the estimator from the first stage), are consistent asymptotically normal (CAN) , under $\mathcal{A}_y\cap\mA_m$ , i.e. even when $\mA_a$ is misspecified \citep{Robins2000,Wooldridge2010}.
-Moreover, in the specific settings where the treatment effect model $\mA_m$ is linear in the covariates and the instrument is independent of $W$, TSLS is also robust to misspecification of $\mA_y$.
+The estimators $\hat{\beta}$ and $\hat{\psi}$ obtained solving equation \eqref{ee2TSLS}, after substituting $\hat{\alpha}$ for $\alpha_0$ (the estimator from the first stage), are consistent asymptotically normal (CAN), when both models $\omega(W;\beta)$ and $m(W;\psi)$ are correctly specified, i.e. even when $\pi(W;\alpha)$, the first stage model for the exposure, is misspecified \citep{Robins2000,Wooldridge2010}.
+Moreover, in the specific settings where the treatment effect curve $m(W;\psi)$ is linear in the covariates and the instrument is independent of $W$, TSLS is also robust to misspecification of $\omega(W;\beta)$.
 We refer the interested reader to \citet{Vansteelandt2015}, Appendix B Proposition 5, for the proof.

-This means that for estimators which are DR in the more general settings, with either a non-linear $\mA_m$ or where $Z$ depends on $W$, methods beyond TSLS need to be considered.
+This means that for estimators which are doubly robust in the more general settings, with either a treatment effect model $m(W;\psi)$ that depends on the covariates (treatment effect heterogeneity), or where the instrument $Z$ depends on $W$, methods beyond TSLS need to be considered.